lifemapper/lifemapper.github.io/docs/api/sdm/occurrences.rst

 Example
 =======
    Post a new occurrence set named "My sample points", the data is in CSV format and EPSG:2163.
-Layer data is in file points.csv.
+Occurrence data is in file points.csv.

    Request
       .. code-block:: bash